BitcoinDesign/Guide/guide/how-it-works/private-key-management/multi-key.md

 All of the previous schemes have relied on a single private key to control the wallet.
 This presents an all-or-nothing risk for loss of funds from both theft and negligence.
 To counter this, a wallet can have several private keys attached of which all or a subset need to sign any transactions.

 This is often called multi-signature, or multi-sig for short, but is also sometimes referred to as a *vault*.
-A multi-key setup is described as *n-of-n* to indicate how many keys are needed to sign a transaction out of the issued number.
+A multi-key setup is described as *m-of-n* to indicate how many keys are needed to sign a transaction out of the issued number.
 For example, a *2-of-3* setup requires two of the three private keys to sign a transaction for it to be valid.

 In the case of a personal wallet, one individual will control all the keys but hold them on different devices for increased security.
 See the [savings wallet reference design]({{ '/guide/savings-wallet/' | relative_url }}) for a UX exploration of this use case.